-Ireland, or as they call it ‘Emerald Isle’, for its gorgeous landscapes, is an island off the coast of England (and Wales).
+Today we ask you to visit Ireland, or as they call it ‘Emerald Isle’, for its gorgeous landscapes, an island off the coast of England (and Wales).
 The Republic of Ireland occupies most of the island, with Northern Ireland in the north, being part of the United Kingdom.

-With rich history, culture and arts, this beautiful country attracts many visitors every year, greeted by friendly locals in relaxed atmosphere around the island.
-Home of Guinness beer, Ireland has many pubs where this stout is served and enjoyed immensely in a great company and music, especially during not so friendly weather periods.
+With a rich history, culture, and arts, this beautiful country attracts many visitors every year, greeted by friendly locals in a relaxed atmosphere around the island.
+Home of Guinness beer, Ireland has many pubs where this stout is served and enjoyed immensely in great company and music, especially during not-so-friendly weather periods.

-There are many things to do and see in Ireland: Dublin’s Trinity College Library, hosting famous Book of Kells, illustrated manuscript from 9th century; several medieval castles like Cahir Castle, Blarney Castle, Kilkenny Castle and many more; prehistoric burial mounds in Newgrange and Knowth; in the west, Doolin, with Cliffs of Moher and music festival and Killarney National Park with rich wildlife and hiking trails.
+There are many things to do and see in Ireland: Dublin’s Trinity College Library, hosting the famous Book of Kells, an illustrated manuscript from the 9th century; several medieval castles like Cahir Castle, Blarney Castle, Kilkenny Castle, and many more; prehistoric burial mounds in Newgrange and Knowth; in the west, Doolin, with Cliffs of Moher and music festival and Killarney National Park with rich wildlife and hiking trails.

 - Official name: Republic of Ireland